Northfield students complete month-long marathon challenge

 “Thanks to Mike Moravec for the archway and he, through Bluffs Physical Therapy, they donate the medals every year,” Principal John Wiedeman said.

-The challenge is to encourage students who sign up to run an average of 3 laps, which is roughly one mile, each morning before school for about a month.
-For every five miles students complete they receive a charm to place on a necklace to help keep track of their goal.
+The challenge is to encourage students who sign up to run an average of three laps, which is roughly one mile, each morning before school for about a month.
+For every five miles students complete, they receive a charm to place on a necklace to help keep track of their goal.

 “It’s really cool to see the kids who started in kindergarten and are now in fourth or fifth grade, some of them will even keep their charms on one necklace, so they have 20, 25, 30 charms by the time they get to fifth grade,” Wiedeman said.

-Wiedeman said the Northfield Marathon began in 2014 with the previous principal, and then P.E. teacher Troy Svoboda ran the activity when Wiedeman took over as principal in 2016 until Svoboda’s retirement last year.
+Wiedeman said the Northfield Marathon began in 2014 with the previous principal.
+Then P.E. teacher Troy Svoboda ran the activity when Wiedeman took over as principal in 2016 until Svoboda’s retirement last year.
 This year, the planning and preparation was taken over by Wiedeman and teachers Brittany Hyde and Candice Sherfey.

 “(We’re) trying to establish healthy habits and daily exercise.
 (It) also gets our parents involved.
 It’s super cool to see whole families out walking together,” Wiedeman said.
 “And then just gives kids an opportunity to participate in something.
 Come to school, get exercise, get breakfast, get recess — that physical activity before they go into the classroom is really beneficial.
 And more than anything, you know, it’s just a great way to start the year, out and about.
 We always do it at the beginning of the school year, so it’s a really good way to connect. … and of course, tradition.”